Taggart (film): Plot

 Meanwhile, Jay has killed Vince because he had become a hindrance, so he arrives alone at the Stark place.
 Taggart explains he is a hired killer, and Jay explains he is pursuing a murderer.
 The Starks favor Taggart over Jay.

 Later that night, Consuela visits Jay and makes unequivocal advances, promising him riches and happiness if he takes her away from that place.
 Jay is happy to oblige.
 Another Apache attack happens and Stark results wounded.
 Jay and Consuela escape with the gold; the Starks head to a fort, with Taggart ahead as a scout.

-Jay and Consuela meet a cavalrymen supplies convoy and join them for protection.
+Jay and Consuela meet a cavalry supply convoy and join them for protection.
 While they are traveling in one of the Cavalry wagons, Consuela tells Jay she has changed her mind and wants to leave him.
-Jay attacks her, leaves her for dead, gets the gold, horses, and manages to escape moments before the Apache surround and destroy the Cavalry convoy.
+Jay attacks her, leaves her for dead, gets the gold, horses and manages to escape moments before the Apache surround and destroy the Cavalry convoy.

 Jay arrives at the fort and asks for new horses to keep running.
-The officer in command asks whether he has seen the reinforcements they are expecting, Jay says he hasn't seen anything but the destroyed convoy.
+The officer in command asks whether he has seen the reinforcements they are expecting, and Jay says he hasn't seen anything but the destroyed convoy.
 The officer orders Jay to stay and fight.
-Taggart pass by the rests of the convoy, reunites with the Starks, and later they arrive at the same fort.
+Taggart passes by the rest of the convoy, reunites with the Starks, and later they arrive at the same fort.

-And so, Taggart, the Starks and the soldiers must defend themselves from a fierce Apache attack while hoping for the reinforcements and Jay is trying to escape with the gold before Taggart sees him.
+And so, Taggart, the Starks and the soldiers must defend themselves from a fierce Apache attack while hoping for reinforcements and Jay is trying to escape with the gold before Taggart sees him.